-"A Lawyer will do anything to win a case, sometimes he will even tell the truth."
+"A Lawyer will do anything to win a case, sometimes he will even tell the truth." -Patrick Murray verdue notice for my student loans.

--Patrick Murray

 "We need a law that will permit a voter to sue a candidate for breach of promise." - Mark Twain, American Author and Humorist